 e.
 Acceptable Conditions of Work

-The parliament passed its first-ever national minimum wage law in 2015 and the government issued a Gazette notice on October 18, increasing the minimum monthly wage for private-sector workers by 25 percent.
-The changes increase the minimum wage increase from Rs 10,000 ($54.90 per month or $1.83 per day) to Rs 12,500 ($68.30 per month or $2.27 per day).
-The Department of Labor’s 44 wage boards continued to set minimum wages and working conditions by sector and industry in consultation with unions and employers.
-On September 24, the Cabinet of Ministers approved salary increases for all government employees effective January 1, 2020.
-The minimum private-sector and public-sector wages are well above the government’s official poverty line, which was Rs 4,166 ($22.98) in 2016.
+The parliament passed its first-ever national minimum wage law in 2015.
+The Department of Labor’s wage boards continued to set minimum wages and working conditions by sector and industry in consultation with unions and employers.
+Public-sector salary was 34,550 rupees ($186).
+The minimum private-sector and public-sector wages were above the government’s official poverty line.

 The government sets occupational health and safety standards.
 Workers have the right to remove themselves from dangerous situations, but many workers had no knowledge of such rights or feared that they would lose their jobs if they did so.

-Authorities did not effectively enforce minimum wage, hours of work, and occupational safety and health standards in all sectors.
+Authorities did not effectively enforce occupational safety and health standards in all sectors.
+Penalties for violations of occupational safety and health laws were commensurate with those for crimes such as negligence.
 The Labor Ministry’s resources, inspections, and remediation efforts were insufficient.
-The number of labor inspectors was insufficient for the size of the country’s workforce.
-Occupational health and safety standards in the rapidly growing construction sector, including on infrastructure development projects, such as port, airport, and road construction, as well as high-rise buildings, were insufficient.
+The number of labor inspectors was insufficient for the country’s workforce.
+Occupational health and safety standards in the rapidly growing construction sector, including infrastructure development projects, such as port, airport, and road construction, as well as high-rise buildings, were insufficient.
 Employers, particularly those in the construction industry, increasingly used contract employment for work of a regular nature, and contract workers had fewer safeguards.
+According to the 2019 Labor Survey, approximately 62 percent of the country’s workforce was employed informally, and legal entitlements enjoyed by formal-sector workers such as Employees Provident Fund, Employees Trust Fund, paid leave, gratuity payments, and security of employment, were not available to a large majority of the aggregate workforce in the country.